wellsaid-labs/tts-evaluation/docs/TRAIN_MODEL_AWS.md

       aws_secret_access_key=$AWS_SECRET_ACCESS_KEY" >> ~/.aws/credentials
       ```

-1. You'll need an SSH key to use with your AWS account, you can create one like so:
+1. You'll need an SSH key to use with your AWS account, you can create one like so...

    ```bash
    AWS_KEY_PAIR_NAME=$USER"_amazon_web_services"